Qowaiv/Qowaiv/src/Qowaiv.TestTools/README.md

 ## IO

 ### Temporary directory
-Testing IO can be clumbersum.
+Testing IO can be cumbersome.
 The `TemporaryDirectory` can help by creating a directory that only exists for the duration of a test:

 ``` C#